 Does this just happen to me, or is it common for people who've lost someone?
 I woke up crying again this morning.
 In my dream there were other confusing things, where I woke up, walked through a hallway, and ended up coming out behind the pulpit of our church.
 The service had ended as I walked up so people were getting up and leaving.
 I saw a friend and asked how the service went with the new interim pastor and he said, "John has asked me not to talk."
 No idea who John is.

 Then I went back into the room where I'd been sleeping and I was glad to see Mom and Dad sleeping there, too.
-Mom was just laying back down after writing in a little notebook.
-She laid the notebook down and said, "Hi, Ran," to Randy who was laying in a bed nearby, then she went back to bed.
+Mom was just lying back down after writing in a little notebook.
+She laid the notebook down and said, "Hi, Ran," to Randy who was lying in a bed nearby, then she went back to bed.
 Dad was up and standing with his back to me, maybe fixing his bed or something.
 I thought how glad I was they were there and that I could tell Dad, "Hey, I had coffee with Karla, and tea with your sisters Betty, Marcia, and Sheila while I was in Lynden."
 But even during the dream, I realized I was dreaming and they weren't really there.
 So I started crying and woke up.

 It's been quite while since I dreamed of them.
 I suppose it happened because of my visit to Lynden and thinking about them so much.
 Even though they make me sad, I love these dreams.
 I wonder if I'll stop having them or if they're part of the grieving process and they'll stop?